South Carolina Final Paycheck Rules (2026): Timing, PTO Payout, and Allowed Deductions

-Final pay is where terminations turn into disputes.
-This 2026 South Carolina employer guide explains when final paychecks are due, how PTO payout is handled, and which deductions are considered high-risk without clear authorization.
+Final pay is where terminations can turn into disputes fast—especially when timing, PTO balances, and deductions aren’t handled consistently.
+This guide breaks down South Carolina final paycheck rules for 2026 in plain English, including when final wages are due, how PTO payout typically works (and why your written policy matters), and which deductions employers should treat as high-risk without clear authorization.

 There is no requirement to issue final pay immediately on the last day worked, but employers must ensure the payment is made within the normal payroll cycle.
 Delays beyond the next scheduled payday can trigger wage complaints, penalties, and employee disputes.